byu-cs-236-classroom-templates/project-1/README.md

 ### fsm.py

 This file implements an FSM and how to run an FSM.
-A few FSMs and the `run_fsm` function are implemented for you. the implemented FSMs are meant to be examples of what you need to do for the other FSMs.
+A few FSMs and the `run_fsm` function are implemented for you.
+The implemented FSMs are meant to be examples of what you need to do for the other FSMs.

 The `run_fsm` is what steps an FSM until it accepts or rejects.
+This `run_fsm` function is similar to `run` function in the Jupyter notebook tutorial and is adapted to the revised `FiniteStateMachine` class.
 The details are in the docstring that you can read directly in the file or using the `help` function in the Python interpreter.

 ```
 $ python